 Wairarapa College lies at the heart of a district with many resources.
 It is a great place to live.
 It is rich in its history, people and environment.
-Wairarapa College clearly offers a co-educational education of quality to its community, with resources that few other schools anywhere can match.
-Its facilities include an outstanding hall, gym, hostel, farms and a wide range of other buildings, some with history for sure.
+Wairarapa College offers a co-educational education of quality to its community, with resources that few other schools anywhere can match.
+Its facilities include an outstanding hall, gym, hostel, farms, pool and a wide range of other specialist buildings, some with history for sure.
 The hostel serves a unique purpose, enabling all state school families to have a boarding option.
 And the sporting, cultural, academic and performance outcomes of the school are high.

 So what has been done recently?
-The curriculum has been trimmed just a little and had balance brought back in to it, so that we can retain all the enriching options like the arts, music, performance, the technologies, some languages and all the other essential areas of the NZ curriculum.
+The curriculum has had balance brought back in to it, so that we can retain all the enriching options like the arts, music, performance, the technologies, some languages and all the other essential areas of the NZ curriculum.
 An analysis shows that in the senior school there are still some 33 options on offer, an incredibly wide curriculum package for any school.
 There are many both academic and vocational courses on offer, leading directly to employment or further training.
 We have aligned courses more with the 6 vocational pathways for students, to give relevance to our curriculum- making sure it leads to jobs.
 We have sought further qualification opportunities for our students so they can prove what they can do by a detailed record of learning.

 Open Monday /Wednesday / Friday 3.00 - 5.00 pm